Information and resource needs of newcomers to help ensure their safe integration into the labour market

 Reasons for the study

 Settlement and integration involves helping recent immigrants and refugees find work and become economically solvent.
 Yet many newcomers end up in “survival jobs” that are precarious, physically demanding and expose workers to hazards.
 While “welcome materials” and settlement programs help newcomers find employment, few offer guidance on employment rights, employer responsibilities and how to stay safe at work.
-This project examines the employment preparation process of newcomers in Ontario and aims to determine key training and resource needs and opportunities related to safely integrating recent immigrants and refugees into the Canadian labour market.
+This project examined the employment preparation process of newcomers in Ontario and explored the key training and resource needs and opportunities related to safely integrating recent immigrants and refugees into the Canadian labour market.

 Objectives of the study

 - To conduct key informant interviews with service providers and policy-makers in the immigration and labour fields, and to conduct focus groups with recent immigrant and refugees

 - To examine the experiences of newcomers who are looking for work and who are in their first jobs in Canada